vello-solutions/openapi/README.md

 ```

 Result will be updated record.
-Protected fields like `changed` and `version'` are managed and updated by the system automatically.
+Protected fields like `changed` and `version` are managed and updated by the system automatically.

 ```
 HTTP/1.1 200 OK